 God is omnipresent and omnipotent... in simple words He is everywhere and anywhere at the same time and in control.
 Our free will can make it seem to us that God’s not in control but that is due to our mortal human limited sight distance perspective.
 When we recognize that God has no limits, we begin to understand how great He is.
 The more we seek to know God, the more our eyes are opened to His power and compassion.
 God knows everything... past, present and future.
 His plan for us has always existed.
 And God's timing is impeccable.
 Jesus Christ was born at just the right time to seed Earth's civilization with His Message. see 1 Corinthians 1:18

 Jesus’s death was the greatest tragedy and yet the greatest humanitarian event of all time.
-Why did He have to die at such a young age.
-The answer is found in Scripture.
+Why did He have to die at such a young age?
+How could we kill the lamb of God?
+The answers are found in Scripture.
 Jesus Christ tasted death for all of us.
 Yet, none of us deserve Christ's sacrifice but it was God's plan to overcome death before this universe existed. see 1 Corinthians 2:7

 "Do not merely listen to the word, and so deceive yourselves.
 Do what it says."
 James 1:22 NIV

 God will wait, but not forever, for us to recognize His good, pleasing and perfect will.
 But the Devil is strong... it takes a lot of prayer and perseverance to overcome the Devil's influence.
 Satan does not want us to know God’s good and perfect plan because when time terminates... it will be the end of evil, and of course, Satan’s demise.
 The Devil works hard to confuse us.
 Satan knows he is doomed but he doesn’t know when.
 Satan knows he is evil and that God rules over him but he is hardened in his purpose.
-Satan does his job all too well.
-The Devil lives up to his purpose. see Philippians 2:13
+Satan does his job all too well. see Philippians 2:13

-What does God reveal to us about Heaven...
-There’s some key details that, for His own good reasons, He leaves out.
+What does God reveal to us about Heaven?
+There are some key details that, for His own good reasons, He leaves out.
 For example, God doesn’t let us know what happens to unborn children at the

 Rapture.
 He also doesn’t let us know how we will appear physically in Heaven.
 Jesus wasn't easily recognized by His friend Mary